Bacardi Rum Factory Legacy Tour

 Drink responsibly and Don’t Drink and Drive.
 Uber is available!

 Directions from San Juan – By car, get out of San Juan, go on Rt 18 until Highway 22 W, get off at the exit for Catano / Road 165.
 There is a little brown Bacardi sign.
 Take Road 165 until km 2.6 – follow the brown Bacardi signs.
 The Bacardi factory is visible on the right side just before the exit.
 You can also turn right at the light at Int 888 (it is in an industrial park area).

 From Old San Juan – Take the ferry from Pier 2 to Catano, for $0.50 pp, each way.
-When you arrive in Catano, go to the right for a taxi to the factory for about $3.00 pp each way.
+When you arrive in Catano, go to the right for a taxi to the factory for about $5.00 pp each way (or get an Uber).